Deepak42074/serdes/README.md

 ![](https://github.com/Deepak42074/serdes/blob/main/Diagrams/PISO.png)

 ## Phase Locked Loop
 The phase locked loop take in a signal to which it locks and can then output this signal from its own internal VCO.PLL is locked at the input reference clock.It is a feedback mechanism by which phase error between a input and locally generated signal is minimized.
 Here PLL is used to generate high frequency clock output for given input clock.
+The frequency of output clock to PLL which will be transmitted is same as frequency of input clock.

 ## LVDS driver
-LVDS transmitters are designed for high speed applications requiring minimum power consumption,space and noise.It accepts LVTTL/LVCMOS input and translates them to low voltage differential output minimizing electomagnetic interference and power dissipation.The differential output tansition depends on output load capacitance and load resistance of transmission line.
+LVDS transmitters are designed for high speed applications requiring minimum power consumption,space and noise.It accepts LVTTL/LVCMOS input and translates them to low voltage differential output minimizing electomagnetic interference and power dissipation.The differential output tansition depends on output load capacitance (CL) and load resistance(RL)  matched to transmission line.

-Below diagram shows LVDS differential output and corresponding waveform.
+Below diagram shows LVDS differential output and corresponding waveform:

 ![](https://github.com/Deepak42074/serdes/blob/main/Diagrams/LVDS.png)

-LVDS Propagation delay and transition time waveforms
+LVDS Propagation delay and transition time waveform:
 ![](https://github.com/Deepak42074/serdes/blob/main/Diagrams/LVDS_waveform.png)